SnoringCatGames/surfacer/addons/surfacer/README.md

 We support a large number of flags and parameters for adjusting various aspects of player/movement/platform-graph behavior.
 For a complete list of these params, see [movement_params.gd](./framework/platform_graph/edge/models/movement_params.gd).

+## Extensible framework for custom movement mechanics

+> TODO: Describe this system.
+For now, look at the code under `src/player/action/action_handlers/` for examples.

+> **NOTE:** The procedural pathfinding logic is implemented independently of this framework.
+So, you can use this to add cool new movement for human-controlled movement, but the automatic pathfinding will only know about the specific default mechanics that it was designed around.

 ## Notable limitations

 -   Our build-time graph calculations take a long time, especially for a level with lots of surfaces (such as a big level, or a level with a small cell size).